coat-dev/coat/packages/cli/README.md

 It is planned to support more languages and frameworks with official `coat` templates.
 Please check the [roadmap](TODO) below for more information.

+## Motivation

+* Configuration left behind after starting projects
+* Configuration files touched rarely, leading to effort when an upgrade is needed
+* Rare touching makes it harder for tooling authors to innovate and create breaking changes (Webpack blog post reference)

 ## Documentation

+TODO: Higher level links to individual markdown files for sections.

 * How coat works
 * Customization
   * Customization for each file type